 Suspected US Drone Strike Kills 5 in Pakistan

-Pakistani officials say a U.S. drone strike has killed at least five suspected militants in the country's northwest tribal region near the Afghan border.
+Pakistani intelligence officials say a suspected U.S. drone strike has killed five people in the country's northwest, near the border with Afghanistan.

 |Join the GlobalSecurity.org mailing list|